 Despite the strong debate performance by Lincoln, Douglas won reelection to the Senate in 1858.
 The race was extremely close and closer than most thought it would be.

-At the time, Senators in Illinois were elected by the state legislature.
+At the time, the Illinois state legislature elected their Senators.
 As Democrats controlled the legislature 54 to 46, they easily reelected Douglas over Lincoln.
 This came despite Lincoln winning the popular vote in the state by nearly 4,000 votes.

 This discrepancy has led many to claim the state was gerrymandered against Republicans.
 Upon critical review, these claims do not hold particularly well, given the districts were created just six years earlier when the Republican party did not even exist yet.